 God expects that those who love Him will also hate sin.
 He wants us to turn from our wicked ways and to share the Good News of Jesus Christ with others.
-This Good News includes the fact that we can have power over the things that once held us in bondage.
+This Good News includes the fact that we can be free from the things that once held us in bondage.
 So part of our message should be to proclaim freedom to those who cling to sin and the sorrow that it brings.

 Yet while God hates sin, He loves sinners so much that He sent His Son to save us.
 Paul wrote, "Christ died for the ungodly. . . .
 God demonstrates his own love for us in this: While we were still sinners, Christ died for us" (Romans 5:6, 8).
 Likewise, we are to love those who reject the absolutes of God's Word, even if they reject us.